syyunn/DeepWTO/README.md

 ### Difference between Panel and this Prediction Task
 - [ ] This task only mimic the __binary__ result of panel decision.
-Thus this one do not consider the way of assessing the case directly, but just trying to efficiently provides the correct answer for given gov_measure and provisions
+Thus this one do not consider the legal way of assessing the case directly, but utmostly aims to numerically provide the correct answer for the given gov_measure and provisions
-- [ ] As a development of the above question, how could one can train the neural network with Panel Reasoning?
+- [ ] As a continued development of the above shortage, how could one can train the neural network the Panel Reasoning?

 ### For more descriptive explanation about this project
 Check this [google slides](https://docs.google.com/presentation/d/13ksFl0xovBWGgMqyHnBjkTJEzpUaolKg5HCeTErOJnk/edit?usp=sharing)